AdhamAfis/AutomataViz/README.md

 - **DfaVisualizer**: Renders DFAs using JGraphT and JGraphX with custom styling and layouts
 - **NfaVisualizer**: Renders NFAs with improved loop visualization and consistent color scheme

+## Technical Graph Implementation

+The visualization components leverage several libraries and techniques to create clear, interactive representations of the automata:

+### Libraries and Technologies

+- **JGraphT**: Used for the underlying graph data structure
+- **JGraphX (mxGraph)**: Provides the visualization and rendering capabilities
+- **Swing**: Used for the UI components and integration

+### Graph Construction Process

+1. **Data Structure Conversion**: The NFA/DFA is converted to a JGraphT `DefaultDirectedGraph` with custom `LabeledEdge` objects
+2. **Edge Aggregation**: Multiple transitions between the same states are combined with intelligent labeling
+3. **Range Detection**: Consecutive character transitions are automatically detected and displayed as ranges
+4. **Adapter Creation**: A `JGraphXAdapter` bridges between the JGraphT graph and the mxGraph visualization

+### Style Implementation

+- **mxStylesheet**: Custom style sheets define the visual appearance of states and transitions
+- **Style Mapping**: State types (start, accept, regular) are mapped to appropriate styles
+- **Edge Style Selection**: Different edge types (normal, loop, epsilon) use distinct style configurations

+### Loop Visualization Enhancement

+Self-loops are specially handled through multiple techniques:
+- **Detection**: Self-loops are identified during graph construction
+- **Custom Geometry**: Special offset points ensure loops are clearly visible
+- **Entity Relation Style**: The `entityRelation` edge style creates clearer loop renderings
+- **Color Coding**: A distinctive blue color makes loops immediately identifiable

+### Layout Selection Logic

+The application uses the following logic to determine the best layout:
+- For graphs with ≤5 states: Circle layout with optimized radius
+- For graphs with 6-10 states: Hierarchical layout with medium spacing
+- For graphs with >10 states: Hierarchical layout with larger spacing and orientation optimizations

+### Transition Label Optimization

+- For transitions with ≤5 symbols: Display all symbols separated by commas
+- For transitions with >5 symbols: Detect and display character ranges when possible (e.g., "a-z")
+- For very large transitions: Display symbol count rather than all symbols "[35 symbols]"

 ## Recent Improvements

 - Enhanced loop visualization with distinctive blue styling and improved positioning